-They go on to say that the often reported media description of Niagara housing being a bubble that is doomed to pop as "nothing could be farther from reality."
+They go on to say that the often-reported media description of Niagara housing being a bubble that is doomed to pop is "nothing could be farther from reality."

-Nationally Home Sales are projected to Decelerate by 8.6% - the pace of the market will be tempered by supply, higher prices, and higher interest rates nationally but because Niagara Region continues to be attractive to GTA centric buyers there is reason to believe that Niagara may “buck the trend” and that the number of sales will exceed 2021’s record-breaking pace.
-The ripple effect coming from the GTA should not be under estimated.
+Nationally, Home Sales are projected to Decelerate by 8.6% - the pace of the market will be tempered by supply, higher prices, and higher interest rates nationally.
+But because the Niagara Region continues to be attractive to GTA-centric buyers, there is reason to believe that Niagara may “buck the trend” and that the number of sales will exceed 2021’s record-breaking pace.
+The ripple effect coming from the GTA should not be underestimated.
 People are having a hard time buying in Toronto proper and the suburbs and are looking to communities that can support their standard of living and still be within the golden horseshoe.
 As transit projects continue to develop, the Niagara region is prime for growth.